 What is the Difference Between Managing Anxiety and Curing Anxiety?

-It's here where we see the clear difference between managing anxiety and curing anxiety.
 Managing anxiety is when you still have anxiety, but you've learned to control it.
-Curing anxiety is when you simply do not suffer from anxiety disorders anymore.
+Curing anxiety is when you do not suffer from anxiety disorders anymore.
 You may still have anxiety when faced with an anxious situation, but you no longer suffer from anxiety attacks or live with unprompted anxiety every day.
-You can learn more about curing anxiety by taking our free 7 minute anxiety test.
+Curing anxiety takes time.
+For more about your own anxiety, take our free 7-minute anxiety test.

-Ideally, you want to cure your anxiety.
-Managing anxiety is great, but your mind and body are still struggling with it, and over time that stress can still cause you more problems, even if your anxiety is fully managed.
+You want to cure your anxiety someday.
+Managing anxiety is great, but your mind and body are still struggling with it, and over time that stress can still cause you more problems even if your anxiety feels under control.
 But curing anxiety takes time, dedication, and smart treatment choices.
-Until you're ready to commit to an effective long term treatment that can ultimately help you prevent future anxiety, then managing anxiety is the next best thing.
+Until you're ready to commit to an effective long-term treatment that can ultimately help you prevent future anxiety, managing anxiety is the next best thing.

 The Truth About Anxiety Management